bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ## 2. Install Greenlight

-First, create the Greenlight directory for it's configuration to live in.
+First, create the Greenlight directory for its configuration to live in.

 ```
 mkdir ~/greenlight && cd ~/greenlight